linkerd/gsoc/README.md

 [the rfc life-cycle]: #the-rfc-life-cycle

-Once an RFC is tagged as "active" then authors may implement it and submit the feature as a series of pull requests to the [Linkerd2](https://github.com/linkerd/linkerd2) repo.
+Once an RFC is tagged as "active" then author may implement it and submit the feature as a series of pull requests to the [Linkerd2](https://github.com/linkerd/linkerd2) repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will